 Is there a conscious awareness of the soul after death?
 Is grandma really “looking down” on me?
 Does she (can she) come “talk” to me and guide me?
 I am having trouble with Eccl.
 9:5-6 and Job 14:21

-First we will examine the two passages and then we will answer the last two questions.
+First we will examine the two passages and then answer the last two questions.

 For the living know they will die; but the dead do not know anything, nor have they any longer a reward, for their memory is forgotten.
 Indeed their love, their hate and their zeal have already perished, and they will no longer have a share in all that is done under the sun.
-(NASB) Eccl.
-9:5-6
+Ecclesiastes 9:5-6 (NASB)

 Here we are told that the dead do not remember anything since their minds have ceased to function.
 The key phrase in this verse is “under the sun.”
 The phrase is used throughout the book of Ecclesiastes to refer to man’s activity upon this earth or “under the sun.”
 Ecclesiastes describes life on this earth.
 After death our dead bodies do not function.
 They do not know, love, hate, nor are they eager to accomplish anything.
 Dead bodies do not move, walk, or function in anyway.
 That is the same message in the verse that occurs four verses later,

 Whatever your hand finds to do, do it with all your might; for there is no activity or planning or knowledge or wisdom in Sheol where you are going.
 Ecclesiastes 9:10 (NASB)

 The verse refers to Sheol.
 “Sheol” is the place of the dead.
 Sheol is the grave!
 Our bodies are buried in the grave, but our spirits go either to heaven or to hell.